-Reliability and cross-group equivalence of the 8-item version of the Patient Health Questionnaire (PHQ-8) to screen for depression in adults with and without chronic pain: a nationally representative U.S. population study
+Reliability and equivalence of the 8-item version of the Patient Health Questionnaire (PHQ-8) to screen for depressive symptoms in adults with chronic pain: A representative U.S. population study

 Listed in